Sagnik-rc/Listify/README.md

 - **Task Management**: Mark tasks as completed or delete them.
 - **User-Friendly Interface**: A sleek design with an elegant black background for a modern look.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
-- **Real-Time Clock**: Displays the current time for better task tracking.

 ---